-The OCDD procedures should include implementing a transaction monitoring programme and developing an enhanced customer due diligence programme.
-The transaction monitoring programme is a risk based programme of systems and controls to monitor transactions, which is capable of identifying complex transactions, unusually large transactions and unusual patterns of transactions.
-The enhanced customer due diligence programme is the process of undertaking additional customer identification and verification measures in certain circumstances deemed to be high risk.
+The OCDD procedures should include implementing a transactionmonitoring programme and developing an enhanced CDD programme.
+The transaction-monitoring programme is a risk-based programme of systems and controls to monitor transactions, which is capable of identifying complex transactions, unusually large transactions and unusual patterns of transactions.
+The enhanced CDD programme is the process of undertaking additional customer identification and verification measures in certain circumstances deemed to be high risk.

-18 High-risk categories of customers, business partners and transactions
+High-risk categories of customers, business partners and transactions

-Do your jurisdiction's AML rules require that covered institutions and persons conduct risk-based analyses?
+18 Do the AML rules applicable in your jurisdiction require that covered institutions and persons conduct risk-based analyses?
 Which high-risk categories are specified?